bryanhannes/ameliorated-chat/README.md

 - [ ] As a user I should be able to toggle between light and dark mode
 - [ ] Nice loading animations
 - [ ] As a user I should be able to select a prompt from a prompt library
+- [ ] Responses should have some markup (e.g. bold, italic, links, etc.)
+- [ ] Responses should add markup for code examples

 ## Running the project